 Besides, there have been judgments that could change the streaming landscape significantly.
 Cox Cable, an ISP (Internet Service Providers) in the US was recently held liable for the copyright infringements of its subscribers.
 In the UK, they just instituted a 10-year prison sentence for online pirates – longer than some sentences for rape or murder.

+Box sellers have already been shut down and arrested.
 The odds may be in your favor right now, but is that a chance you really want to take?

 Important things to consider